 Services are confidential!
-Please go to the front desk and tell them you are here for the THRIVE clinic.
-They will direct you to the location of the clinic.
+Look for THRIVE clinic signs when you arrive or ask at front desk for the THRIVE clinic.
+We are located upstairs on the second floor of the health center.
 You do not need to check in or provide insurance.

 - Check back for more updates soon!

 We welcome the opportunity to bring THRIVE clinic to community partners and events!
 Please call (617) 533- 2228 to talk with us!

 Do you need immediate assistance with free, confidential services?

 Please call (617) 533-2228 Monday – Friday, 8:30 am – 5 pm.
 We can help answer your questions and provide referrals to services based on your location.

 We offer a finger stick test or an oral swab test.
 If you plan to do the oral swab test, please do not eat or drink anything at least 30 minutes before your appointment.

 You will receive your results in 20 minutes or less.